Gospel riots: Religious background: previous gospel translations

-The Eastern Orthodox Church had never had the septuagint in question as theological objections, in principle, to translation of the Ancient koine Greek gospels into a more modern form of Greek closer to the spoken language.
+The Eastern Orthodox Church had never had theological objections, in principle, to translation of the Ancient Koine Greek gospels into a more modern form of Greek closer to the spoken language.
 "The first translation appeared in the 11th century and until the beginning of the 19th century as many as twenty-five had been published.
 Some of these translations were officially solicited by the Patriarchate at Constantinople, while others were the work of prominent theologians and monks.
 The main characteristic of these translations, solicited or not, was that those who undertook them were members of the Eastern Orthodox Church.
 Hence, they did not pose a direct threat to the authority of the church but merely a challenge, aiming at making it more open-minded and receptive to the changing times."

 This situation, however, began to change in the years following 1790, with the expansion in number and reach of the Protestant missionary societies.
 These societies opened missions all over Greece, the Levant, and the Near East, bringing with them (especially after 1830) new translations into the local vernacular languages.

-The Eastern Orthodox Church regarded these Protestant-sponsored translations as attempts at proselytism, and therefore as a direct threat to its religious authority.
+The Eastern Orthodox Church regarded these Protestant-sponsored translations as attempts at proselytism (i.e., from one Christian denomination to another Christian denomination), and therefore as a direct threat to its religious authority.
 Accordingly, in 1836 and 1839 two encyclicals were issued by the Ecumenical Patriarchate of Constantinople (and approved by the newly independent Autocephalous Church of Greece) commanding that all translations undertaken by "enemies of our faith" should be confiscated and destroyed.
 At the same time, all previous translations, even if undertaken by "our co-religionists", were condemned.

 These measures were successful in curbing the activities of the Protestant missions.
 However, the fact still remained that most Greeks could not understand the Gospels in their Ancient Greek form, a problem that had been publicly recognised by some senior figures in the Orthodox Church at least since Theotokis had published his Kyriakodromion in prototype katharevousa in 1796.
 Accordingly, some scholars within the Orthodox establishment continued to work on translations even after the Patriarchal encyclicals.